Not sure about something?

 About your payment

-Can I spread my payments and pay by monthly instalments?
+Can I spread my payment in monthly instalments?

 How secure is my online payment?